 Heartbleed was a zero-day exploit publicized in 2014 against Linux servers.
 (For those of you thinking, "it's ok, I use Mac/Windows," Linux servers comprise nearly 96.6% of public internet servers.)

 Shockingly, there is no way of knowing how many people knew about and used the exploit before it was made public—and the code that Heartbleed exploited was introduced three years before its vulnerabilities were ever publicized.

 Category 2: Everything Else

-Basically, it looks like this:
+A script kiddie process looks like this:

-- Download some malicious code or 'script'
+- Downloads a malicious code or script

-Security organizations are very good at pushing security updates once hacks have been discovered and the code released.
+Security organizations are very good at pushing security updates once hacks have been discovered and the code is released.
 If a kid can find a script online, so can a security professional.

-But How Does Someone Hack A Computer?
+How Does Someone Hack a Computer?

 - Ask the operator for the password.

 - Sign in.